-95. SB200 also repealed Proposition 4's ban on district boundaries drawn to unduly favor or disfavor an incumbent or political party.
-SB200 required the Commission to craft its own standard "prohibiting the purposeful or undue favoring or disfavoring" of parties, incumbents, or candidates, but the Legislature could follow its own preferences, permitting the gerrymandering of Utah's maps for partisan advantage.
+95. SB200 also repealed Proposition 4's ban on district boundaries drawn to unduly standard "prohibiting the purposeful or undue favoring or disfavoring" of parties, incumbents, or candidates, but the Legislature could follow its own preferences, permitting the gerrymandering of Utah's maps for partisan advantage.
 Id. § 20A-20-302(5).